Last Update 9th May, 2017.

 After your first draft, go back through your post and cut all unnecessary words and redundant phrases.
 Try and say a lot without saying much.

-3. Start your post with a one sentence paragraph
+3. Start your post with a simple one liner

 4. Connect on an emotional level